imbhargav5/timezone-compare/README.md

 ## :+1: Like it?

-Support timezone-compare by giving [feedback](https://github.com/bhargav175/timezone-compare/issues), publishing new webpack blocks or just by 🌟 starring the project!
+Support timezone-compare by giving [feedback](https://github.com/bhargav175/timezone-compare/issues) or just by 🌟 starring the project!

 ## :scroll: License